geometryprocessing/geometric-computing-python/doc/index.md

 # Contact
-This course is a group endeavor by Sebastian Koch, Teseo Schneider, Francis Williams, and Daniele Panozzo.
+This course is a group endeavor by Sebastian Koch, Teseo Schneider, Francis Williams, ChengChen Li, and Daniele Panozzo.
 Please contact us if you have questions or comments.
 For troubleshooting, please post an issue on github.
 We are grateful to the authors of all open source C++ libraries we are using.
 In particular, libigl, tetwild, polyfem, pybind11, and Jupyter.